First Monday (journal)

-First Monday is a monthly peer-reviewed open access academic journal covering research on the Internet, published in the United States.
+First Monday was a monthly peer-reviewed open access academic journal covering research on the Internet, published in the United States.

+The May 2026 issue of First Monday marked the thirtieth anniversary of the journal.
+The journal ceased publication, after 30 years, with that May 2026 issue.
+Altogether, 2,482 papers appeared in 360 issues, written by 3,703 different authors.
+First Monday has been archived in a variety of locations, notably at the Library of Congress, University of Illinois at Chicago, and elsewhere.

 Publication

-The journal is sponsored and hosted by the University of Illinois at Chicago.
-It is published on the first Monday of every month.
+The journal was sponsored and hosted by the University of Illinois at Chicago.
+It was published on the first Monday of every month.
 In 2011, the journal had an acceptance rate of about 15%.

-The journal has no article processing charges and no advertisements.
+The journal had no article processing charges and no advertisements.

 History

 According to the chief editor, Edward Valauskas, the journal emerged before the open access model emerged:

 "We didn't call it open access in 1995 but we were certainly a precursor to the whole notion of open access.
 We felt very strongly that the journal should have all its content made freely available and we insisted with [the Danish publisher] Munksgaard that the scholars who contributed would retain copyright of their work that they published in the journal.
 We felt it would encourage scholars to contribute and then re-use their content in lots of different ways".

-First Monday is among the first peer-reviewed journals on the Internet.
+First Monday was among the first peer-reviewed journals on the Internet.
 It originated in the summer of 1995 with a proposal to start a new Internet-only, peer-reviewed journal about the Internet by eventual editor-in-chief Edward J. Valauskas to Munksgaard, a Danish publisher.
 Munksgaard agreed to publish the journal in September 1995.
 The first issue appeared on 6 May 1996, the first Monday of May, also the opening of the Fifth International World Wide Web Conference in Paris.
 The first issue was distributed at that conference on diskette as well as released on the Internet from a server in Copenhagen at the address www.firstmonday.dk.

 In December 1998, Munksgaard sold the journal to three of the editors: Edward J. Valauskas, Esther Dyson, and Rishab Aiyer Ghosh.
 The server was moved from Copenhagen to the University of Illinois at Chicago's Library.
 The first issue based on a server in Chicago appeared 4 January 1999.